What are Google Ads?

 Google Ads (formerly named AdWords), is Google’s answer to paid search advertising.
 Google Ads appear on TOP of the organic search results for each paid keyword.

 What’s a keyword?
 A keyword is anything a user types into google.
-In the above case, the keyword would be “ipad pro.”
+In the below case, the keyword would be “ipad pro.”
 One of the most important aspects of using Search Engine Marketing is doing keyword research to figure out the highest converting keywords for your business.

 In 2017, ad revenue accounted for just over 86% of all Google revenue.
 Google pulled in $95.4 billion dollars from ad revenue, and $110.9 billion dollars total.
 The profitability comes from the incredible efficiency seen by advertisers in getting their offerings on the top of Google search results, at the very moment a customer is searching for that item.